ZenMastersTeam/Zen-UV/mkdocs/touch_tool.md

 - **Enter** — Confirm.
 You don’t necessarily need to use this shortcut, as transformations are confirmed automatically when you release the mouse button.
 - **Esc** — Cancel transformation.
 You can always use *Undo*, but if you realize mid-transformation that it's not what you need, use this shortcut to revert both the geometry and gizmo to their initial state.
 - **X, Y** — Lock X, Lock Y. Standard axis locks for transformations.
-- **Z** — Lock Z. The UV Editor does not have a Z-axis, but for convenience, this shortcut constrains transformations **along the line-handle**.
+- **Z** — Lock Z. The UV Editor does not have a Z-axis, but for convenience, this shortcut constrains transformations **along the Line-handle**.
 - **A** — Enable/Disable Angle Step.
 Turns off angle snapping if it interferes with your workflow.
 - **Shift** — Standard shortcut for more precise positioning.